 April is Oral Cancer Awareness Month!

-In honor of Oral Cancer Awareness Month, we decided to put together these resources for you so you could find them all in one place.
+In honor of Oral Cancer Awareness Month, we decided to put together these resources for you, so you could find them all in one place.

-Tobacco use in any form, such as smoking, chewing or using electronic cigarettes increases cancer rates and overall health problems by 50%.
+Tobacco use in any form, such as smoking, chewing, or using electronic cigarettes increases cancer rates and overall health problems by 50%.

 According to the Oral Cancer Foundation in the next hour, 50 people will die because of tobacco effects.
 The report from the Institute of Medicine (2016) says that tobacco kills more Americans annually than AIDS, alcohol, cocaine, heroin, homicides, suicides, car accidents, and fires combined.
-It is highly addictive and difficult to quit.
+Moreover, it is highly addictive and difficult to quit.

 Oral Cancer: Can You Get it Without Smoking?